The Global Quarter

 What will it cost?

-Franke Fellows are responsible for their standard quarterly tuition, but SLS will cover travel, lodging, and most weekday meals.
+Franke Fellows are responsible for their standard quarterly tuition, but Stanford Law School will cover travel, lodging, and most weekday meals.

 Why do I want to spend a whole quarter on global business law?